Fremantle Stuff > hotels (and breweries). See also: publicans, oldest hotel, hotels quiz.

-The hotels in the list that follows are in Allen Graham's numerical order (from the map mentioned below), which might represent date order.
-We await publication of his research to confirm dates.
-Ewers (11) mentions four hotels being in existence in January 1830: the Stirling Arms, the Collins Hotel, the South Sea Hall Public House, the George IV Public House, as follows.
+The hotels in the list that follows are in Allen Graham's numerical order (from the map mentioned below), probably in approximate date order.
+We await publication of his research for more detailed information.

-2. The Collins Hotel (Robert Collins, licensee) later the Waterman's Arms (according to Graham - and the Fremantle Library), was at Lot 41 in Mouat St, roughly where a dwelling presently stands at no. 14.
+2. The Collins Hotel 1829-1857 (Robert Collins, licensee, 1 January 1830) later the Waterman's Arms (according to Graham - and the Fremantle Library), was at Lot 41 in Mouat St, roughly where a dwelling presently stands at no. 14.

-4. George IV Public House (William Dixon, licensee) was on the SW corner of High and Cliff Streets, where W.F.
+4. George IV Public House (William Dixon, licensee, 1 January 1830) was on the SW corner of High and Cliff Streets, where W.F.
 Samson's house stood c.
 1855 - c.
 1955.
 The site is owned by NDU and is currently vacant.
 The university had plans - which were disallowed - for a five-storey building on it.

-5. James's Hotel, later Tranby House, was on Lot 130, in the middle of the south side of Short St. James arrived on the Orelia, 12 October 1829.
+5. Richard James's Hotel, later Tranby House, licensed July 1830, was on Lot 130, in the middle of the south side of Short St. James arrived on the Orelia, 12 October 1829.

-9. The King's Head was on Lot 79, which is three lots from the NE corner of High and Henry Streets, roughly where there is now an empty building used for private parking - which will probably be developed as part of the Marich Building development.
+9. The King's Arms was on Lot 79, which is three lots from the NE corner of High and Henry Streets, roughly where there is now an empty building used for private parking - which will probably be developed as part of the Marich Building development.
 Tuckfield writes that it was opened by Mr and Mrs Keats, formerly of the Union Hotel (see 8.)
 (Allen Graham calls it the King's Head.)

 10. The Plough Hotel was on Lot 125, three lots from the corner of Leake and Market Streets in 1833.
 John Cooper was the licensee to 1835 or later.
-It was followed by the Racehorse Hotel, and then the Princess Theatre (cinema) which extended from that corner westward along Leake St - to what was to become the Pearlers/Terminus Hotel (extant).
+It was followed by the Racehorse Hotel on the corner, and then the Princess Theatre (cinema) which extended from that corner westward along Leake St - to what was to become the Pearlers/Terminus Hotel (extant).

-11. The Stag's Head Hotel (extant in 1844) was on Lot 106 which was on the SW corner of Pakenham and High Streets.
+11. The Stag's Head Hotel was on Lot 106, which was on the SW corner of Pakenham and High Streets.
 It was opened in December 1833 by Antony Curtis (formerly of the Black Swan Hotel (v. supra) and was extant in 1844.
 The building now on the corner is known as the Ajax Building.